Homomorphisms of topological rings and change-of-scalar functors: Introduction

 Why not consider \emph{sheaves of contramodules}?
 This would mean gluing contramodules over nonaffine formal schemes using localization functors, and the localization functors~$\ff^\sharp$ are always available.
 The answer is that the functors of contraextension of scalars~$\ff^\sharp$ do always exist, but even the most stringent of reasonable assumptions on the morphism~$\ff$ do \emph{not} make them \emph{well-behaved enough}.

 For the glued category of sheaves or cosheaves to be well-behaved from the homological algebra standpoint, the functors used for the gluing must be exact, if only on the suitable exact subcategories of ``adjusted'' modules or contramodules.
-The open immersion morphisms in algebraic geometry are flat, and so the related localization/extension-of-scalars functors are exact.
+The open immersion morphisms in the theory of schemes are flat, and so the related localization/extension-of-scalars functors are exact.

 But the functors of contraextension of scalars~$\ff^\sharp$ are \emph{not} exact for morphisms of topological commutative rings $\ff\:\fR\rarrow\fS$ corresponding to open immersions of affine formal schemes $\Spf\fS\rarrow\Spf\fR$.
 A simple counterexample to this effect, involving Noetherian commutative rings with adic topologies, is presented in Example~\ref{contraextension-not-exact-counterex} at the end of this paper (see also the preceding Remark~\ref{exten-coexten-contraexten-exactness-properties-rem}).